kmaehashi/xojo-docker/README.md

 ssh -Y host
 ```

-Then run Xojo IDE, exposing the forwarded display.
+Then start the container to run Xojo IDE.

 ```sh
 docker run \